WHAT TO EXPECT

 - We open our sacred space by welcoming help and guidance from all directions.

-- Our sacred work begins by playing a heartbeat-paced drumbeat & by singing our personal power song (if we have one) to connect with our personal guides and power animals.
+- Our sacred work begins by playing a heartbeat-paced drumbeat & by singing our personal power song (if we have one) to connect with our personal guides, if we have them.

-- Often, we will stand as a healing circle and send prayer drums to those in need (with their permission).
+- Sometimes, we will stand as a healing circle and send prayer drums to those in need (with their permission).

 - We conclude the circle by giving our thanks, singing the Circle Song, and closing the circle.